PrioteasaAndrei/QA-with-transformers-WS23/README.md

 ## Conclusions and Future Work

 We conclude the following aspects about our work:
-- we have sucessfully built an end-to-end chat-bot using a RAG architecture on the pubmed articles which contain the keyword `intelligence` and answers questions in ...
+- we have sucessfully built an end-to-end chat-bot using a RAG architecture on the pubmed articles which contain the keyword `intelligence` and answers questions with a focus on precision rather than recall (targeted behaviour for sensitive content such as medical articles)
+- we implemented a query transformation mechanism (Rewrite-Retrieve-Read) and investigated different approaches such as Multi Querying and Self Querying (not implemented in the final version)
+- we implemented target sourcing, where statements are cited with the article from which they are extracted / generated
+- we implemented a graphical interface using `streamlit` for easy interaction with the system
 - we have created an evaluation method for our pipeline, using `RAGAS` to generate a synthetic dataset using `GPT 3.5 Turbo` as a critic and generator.
 We include in our synthetic dataset different subtypes of questions such as simple, reasoning, multi-context and conditional.
 - using our synthethic dataset we investigated the influence of different hyperparameters as follows: